-- Read Owner's Manuals and labels. - Wear an approved personal flotation device (PFD). - Ensure shift control is in neutral before starting engine.
+- Read Owner's Manuals and labels. - Wear an approved personal flotation device (PFD). - Attach engine shut-off cord (lanyard) to your PFD, arm, or leg so the engine stops if you accidentally leave the helm, which could prevent a runaway boat.